xinyacheng716/StreamLens/PROJECT_CONTEXT.md

 - Always look at actual data before making recommendations
 - Always explain ALL new functions, variables, and background knowledge before showing code
 - Always explain concept/logic before showing code
+- Do not use -- in writing (too AI-sounding)
+- Do not use emoji unless functionally justified
+- Do not refer to sections as "Phase X" in dashboard — use formal section names
+- Do not make mistakes on section numbers or formal names